plausible/docs/docs/custom-locations.md

 By default, Plausible Analytics tracks pages using their full URL.

-In some cases, you might want to provide Plausible with a a custom URL to use instead of the page's real URL.
+In some cases, you might want to provide Plausible with a custom URL to use instead of the page's real URL.
 This is especially helpful to redact and aggregate multiple pages whose URL contain identifiers.

 When you specify a custom location URL for a page, all events for that page will be counted under the custom location's URL.
 As long as the custom location is present, there won't be any new events for the page's real URL.
 The historical stats will be kept and will stay the same.